jonburdon/windy-millers-bakery/README.md

 3. Sort by recipe name, or cooking time

 ### Potential advanced features (nice to have):
-1. Build upon the required tools field to promote your brand of kitchen tools (e.g. oven, pressure cooker, etc…).
+1. [] Build upon the required tools field to promote your brand of kitchen tools (e.g. oven, pressure cooker, etc…).
 Display detail on the utensil itself on a single page view for this utensil
-2. Create a dashboard to provide some statistics about all the recipes.
+2. [] Create a dashboard to provide some statistics about all the recipes.
 Number of recipes, number in each category, utensils, number of recipes using this utensil
-3. Pagination for more than 20 recipes.
+3. [] Pagination for more than 20 recipes.
-4. Sort by name or cooking time in ascending / descending order.
+4. [] Sort by name or cooking time in ascending / descending order.
-5. Add 'similar recipes' display on single recipe view
+5. [] Add 'similar recipes' display on single recipe view
-6. Display 'Featured utensils' on home page
+6. [] Display 'Featured utensils' on home page
-7. Carousel display on home page with interactive swipe navigation
+7. [] Carousel display on home page with interactive swipe navigation
-8. Add facility to log in order use a provided pin before editing / deletion is permitted.
+8. [] Add facility to log in order use a provided pin before editing / deletion is permitted.
-9. Header is 'sticky' and shrinks on scroll
+9. [] Header is 'sticky' and shrinks on scroll
-10. Background or hero header image parallax effect
+10. [] Background or hero header image parallax effect
-11. CTA tab bar floating / sticky on right of screen to encourage user to navigate to utensils page.
+11. [] CTA tab bar floating / sticky on right of screen to encourage user to navigate to utensils page.

-## Developer ideas for enhancing project / next steps and advanced features:
-1. [] Update form to verify all form fields and only accept forms accordingly.
+12. [] Update form to verify all form fields and only accept forms accordingly.
-2. [] Confirmation messages when data has been added / updated / deleted.
+13. [] Confirmation messages when data has been added / updated / deleted.
 Delete confirm message.
-3. [] Featured Recipe option
+14. [] Featured Recipe option
-4. [] Facility to convert units from metric to imperial
+15. [] Facility to convert units from metric to imperial
-5. [] Add isotope.js to animate the sorting, filtering and displaying of data
+16. [] Add isotope.js to animate the sorting, filtering and displaying of data